 Deadline for New Students

-The deadline for new students ('18 freshmen and transfer students) to submit their requests to SSD for housing accommodations, including the appropriate documentation, is June 2, 2014.
+The deadline for new students ('18 freshmen and transfer students) to submit their requests to SSD for housing accommodations, including the appropriate documentation, was June 2, 2014.

 Deadline for Returning Students